linda-paul123/Devops_InitialTask/README.md

 # Devops_InitialTask
+This file includes the tasks that are allocated to me.

 1. Setup the Basics:
 Make the development environment easy to run locally (possibly using Docker).
 Propose a Git repo structure and branch naming convention.